KeerthanaVemuganti12/Motor-Vehicle-Thefts/README.md

 # 🚗 Motor Vehicle Thefts Analysis

+## 🔎 Problem Statement
+Motor vehicle theft is a significant concern for law enforcement and vehicle owners.
+Understanding when, where, and what types of vehicles are most frequently stolen can help authorities and policymakers implement targeted measures to reduce theft incidents.
+This analysis aims to uncover key patterns in vehicle thefts using structured data analysis and visualization.

+---

 ## 📌 Objective 1: Identify When Vehicles Are Likely to Be Stolen

 1. **Annual Theft Trends**
    - Calculated the number of vehicles stolen each year.